 Special study of a project chosen in consultation with mathematics faculty.
 Open to graduate students with permission of the division chairman and dean.
+Required calculator: TI 89 or Nspire CAS.
 Three hours.
 Prerequisite: Ma 504.

 History

 Instructor-selected topics and historical approaches for in-depth study.
 Identical to Hi 600.
 Three hours.